hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 **10. File Encoding - uuencode**

-Sometimes it is needed to encode a binary file to a more terminal friendly character-set such as base64.
-Any of these encoding techniques can be (see further on) to transfer a binary file between your local system and a remote system you are logged in to using nothing else but the shell/terminal as a transport medium (e.g. no separate connection).
+Binary files transfer badly over a terminal connection.
+There are many ways to convert a binary into base64 or similar and make the file terminal friendly.
+We can then use a technique described further on to transfer a file to and from a remote system using nothing else but the shell/terminal as a transport medium (e.g. no separate connection).

 Encode:
 ```